reactphp/socket/README.md

 ));
 ```

-Note that this class only allows you to connect to IP/port combinations.
+Note that this class only allows you to connect to IP-port-combinations.
-If you want to connect to hostname/port combinations, see also the following chapter.
+If you want to connect to hostname-port-combinations, see also the following chapter.

 ### DNS resolution

+The `DnsConnector` class implements the
+[`ConnectorInterface`](#connectorinterface) and allows you to create plaintext
+TCP/IP connections to any hostname-port-combination.

-The `DnsConnector` class decorates a given `TcpConnector` instance by first
+It does so by decorating a given `TcpConnector` instance so that it first
-looking up the given domain name and then establishing the underlying TCP/IP
+looks up the given domain name via DNS (if applicable) and then establishes the
-connection to the resolved IP address.
+underlying TCP/IP connection to the resolved target IP address.

-It provides the same promise-based `create($host, $port)` method which resolves with
-a `Stream` instance that can be used just like above.

 Make sure to set up your DNS resolver and underlying TCP connector like this: